WHAT DOES "CASA" STAND FOR?

 WHAT DOES TRAINING ENTAIL?

-The 30-hour Training Class is based on the National CASA Association’s ten-chapter curriculum.
+The 30-hour Training Class is based on the National CASA Association’s new eight-chapter curriculum.
 The chapter titles are:

 Classes are informal and relaxed with an emphasis on open communication and engaging discussion.

-Following completion of the Training Class, potential volunteers complete 10-hours of Family Court observation before being assigned to a case.
+Following completion of the Training Class, potential volunteers complete Family Court observation during both Judges' dockets before being assigned to a case.
 There is also an annual 12-hour in-service training requirement.
 CASA and our community partners offer many options for meeting this requirement.